daniilmikulik/sir_project/README.md

 ## source
    The source directory contains code and simple tests.
+### tkinter_app
+   Contains code for the application realisation on tkinter library.
+### pyqt_app
+   Contains code for the application.
+GUI was written using PyQt5.

 ## docu
    The docu directory contains documentation and a short presentation.